raslenzaddem/tester/README.md

                    │
                    ▼
 ┌───────────────────────────────────────────────────────────────────────────────────────────┐
 │13.
-The passively awaiting AI model subprocess (e.g., kokoro_en_fr for English/French or   │
+The passively waiting AI model subprocess (e.g., kokoro_en_fr for English/French or   │
 │    Mixer80Vocos_ar for Arabic) receives via its stdin the TTS request as a UTF‑8 encoded  │ │    JSON document, decodes it, feeds the text to its pipeline, and generates the           │ │    corresponding MP3 audio bytes.                                                         │